DataJunction/dj/docs/content/0.1.0/docs/getting-started/requesting-sql.md

     filters=[
       "hard_hat.state = 'AZ'"
     ],
-    engine_name="SPARKSQL",
-    engine_version="3.1.1",
 )
 ```
 {{< /tab >}}
 {{< /tabs >}}

 {{< hint info >}}
-The `engine_name` and `engine_version` fields are optional.
+You can optionally provide an `engine_name` and `engine_version`.
 A typical DataJunction query service will include a default engine.
 {{< /hint >}}

 ## SQL for Multiple Metrics